Bren School PhD Student Orientation

 • English Language Placement Exam (ELPE) *Required for ALL International Students

-The EMS Program will be administering an online placement process for new international students beginning in August.
-They will be providing detailed information in July about the exact dates and how students will complete the placement process.
+he EMS Program will be administering an online placement process for new international students on Friday, August 16, 2024.
+Please check their website regularly for updates and registration details.
 This is free and is taken only once.

 The English Language Placement Exam (ELPE) has both written and oral components and is required of all international students whose first language is not English (unless exempted, see below).
 Students must bring their UCSB Access Card or another photo ID to the exam and be prepared to provide their UCSB Perm ID number.
 More information is available online at the English for Multilingual Students (ESM) website.